Smallpox General Public Information

 What is smallpox?

 The last case of smallpox in the United States was in 1949.
 The last natural case in the world occurred in Somalia in 1977.
 Routine vaccinations among the American public against smallpox stopped in 1972.
-The variola virus that causes smallpox officially exists only in two laboratories in the world; in the U.S. and Russia, but there is concern that the virus could be used as a bioterrorism agent, which is why federal, state and local governments are taking precautions to prepare for smallpox.
-Even one case of confirmed smallpox would constitute a national public health emergency.
-A suspected case of smallpox should be immediately reported to the health department.
+Except for laboratory stockpiles, the variola virus that causes smallpox has been eliminated.
+However, there is heightened concern that the variola virus might be used as an agent of bioterrorism; even one case of confirmed smallpox would constitute an international public health emergency.

 How is smallpox spread?

 Treatment consists of supportive care and relief of symptoms.
-No proven effective treatment exists to date, although there are some experimental antiviral medications that are being investigated.
+No proven effective treatment exists to date, although some experimental antiviral medications are being investigated.